CARNE y ARENA (Virtually Present, Physically Invisible)

 CARNE y ARENA was given a Special Achievement Academy Award in October 2017 for its visionary and powerful experience in storytelling.

-CARNE y ARENA (Virtually Present, Physically Invisible), 15 June - 27 August 2018 at Casco.
+CARNE y ARENA (Virtually Present, Physically Invisible), 15 June - 26 August 2018 at Casco.
 22, Asterweg, Amsterdam North, next to Eye’s Collection Centre.
 Open daily as from June 17th from 10 am – 10 pm.
-From October 2018 till early February 2019 on display at the Fenix warehouse in Rotterdam.

 CARNE y ARENA (Virtually present, Physically Invisible)

 Alejandro González Iñárritu based his virtual reality drama on interviews with Mexican and Central American migrants.

 “During the past four years in which this project has been growing in my mind, I had the privilege of meeting and interviewing many Mexican and Central American refugees.
 Their life stories haunted me, so I invited some of them to collaborate with me in the project,” Iñárritu says.
 “My intention was to experiment with VR technology to explore the human condition in an attempt to break the dictatorship of the frame, within which things are just observed, and claim the space to allow the visitor to go through a direct experience walking in the immigrants’ feet, under their skin, and into their hearts.”

 According to Iñárritu, VR requires a completely new language.
 It is no coincidence that the innovative CARNE y ARENA won the Special Academy Award for Storytelling.
 The Academy Board of Govenors hailed the project as a deeply emotional and physically immersive experience.
 ‘It is a creative breakthrough in the still emerging form of virtual reality.’